 \section{Conclusion}

 We have presented a detailed analysis of several classes of flat-band scenarios for the generalized model of the famous sawtooth chain with symmetric and DM couplings for each side of the chain triangles.
-We discussed the realization of the magnonic flat-bands by tuning of the electric field for the models with KNB mechanism of magnetoelectricity.
-In general, despite reliable experimental evidence~\cite{Fe3+2, oliv2}, the model of sawtooth chain with three exchange coupling received little theoretical attention so far~\cite{J1J2J3}, nor were the corresponding conditions for a magnonic flat band studied.
-We also extended our previous results~\cite{sc_KNB} on the $J_1$-$J_2$ sawtooth chain with the KNB mechanism for an in-plane electric field.
+We discussed the realization of the magnonic flat bands by tuning of the electric field for the models with KNB mechanism of magnetoelectricity.
+For easier reference, the main results are summarized again in Appendix~\ref{app:summary}.
+In general, despite reliable experimental evidence~\cite{Fe3+2, oliv2}, the model of sawtooth chain with three exchange couplings received little theoretical attention so far~\cite{J1J2J3}, nor were the corresponding conditions for a magnonic flat band studied.
+We also extended our previous results~\cite{SC_KNB} on the $J_1$-$J_2$ sawtooth chain with the KNB mechanism for an in-plane electric field.

 As the KNB mechanism establishes a geometry-dependent link between local spin configurations and the dielectric polarization of the bond between two lattice sites (spin-induced ferroelectricity)~\cite{KNB1, KNB2, Sol21, Sol25} in the form of DM interaction terms, our emergent effective spin model, which includes interactions between the KNB polarization and in-plane electric field, then also includes three constants of the DM interactions.
-Generalizing the results of Ref.~\cite{sc_KNB}, we discussed how the electric field can be used to induce the magnonic flat bands.
-In Ref.~\onlinecite{sc_KNB} only two cases were considered, namely an electric field parallel to either basal line or to the zigzag bond of the lattice.
-Here we demonstrated that an equivalent electric field, e.g. direction and magnitude, can be identified for a range of value of \(D_1, D_2, D_3\).
+Generalizing the results of Ref.~\cite{SC_KNB}, we discussed how the electric field can be used to induce the magnonic flat bands.
+In Ref.~\onlinecite{SC_KNB} only two cases were considered, namely an electric field parallel to either the basal line or to the zigzag bond of the lattice.
+Here we demonstrated that an equivalent electric field, e.g. direction and magnitude, can be identified for a range of values of \(D_1, D_2, D_3\).
 While ground state properties of the sawtooth chain with DM interactions were considered before~\cite{hao11}, their role in the formation of flat bands was not discussed.